Titans snap 2-game losing streak, beat skidding Bears 24-17

 UP NEXT

-Bears: Host Minnesota in prime time on Nov.
+Bears: Start a three-game swing through the NFC North hosting Minnesota in prime time on Nov.
 16.

-Titans host Indianapolis on Thursday night in an AFC South showdown.
+Titans host Indianapolis on Thursday night.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker